vertica/VerticaPy/docs/source/user_guide_introduction.rst

           20 mins
           ^^^^^^^^

-          Navigate through essential best practices and tips to maximize the efficiency of your analytical workflow.
+          Leverage best practices and tips to
+          maximize the efficiency of your analytical workflow.
           From data management to visualization, elevate your skills and ensure optimal results.